FotoVerite/awesome-usps/README.markdown

 [Git]:http://git.or.cz/
 [git-archive]:http://www.kernel.org/pub/software/scm/git/docs/git-archive.html

-## Notice about using the USPS API
+## Notice about using the USPS APIs
  USPS can be a bit frustrating when starting working with them.
 First you must apply for a USPS web tools account
 [USPS Web Tools]:https://secure.shippingapis.com/registration/

 This will net you a USPS user name assigned by them and a password.
 The password is for older versions of their api so you do not need to concern yourself with it.

 Secondly you only have accesses to the Testing Server.
-You should run the canned response to make sure everything is setup up correctly.
+You should run one of the canned response to make sure everything is setup up correctly.

 	usps.canned_tracking

 You should receive an array as a response.

 From there you need to email USPS for your account to be changed over to production so you can send live data.

-	#TODO Explain what must be done for Labels API
+This does not hold true for all their Api some of which require and additional level of clearance.
+See Below

+## Notice on USPS Label APIs

+ USPS is kinda... bad with how they handle their various label creation APIs.
+Except for their Priority Mail® Open and Distribute API you must make an additional email or call to their customer care center to have your permission turned on to send live data to the server.
+It is even more complicated if you wish to create your own labels with your company logo from their response xml.
+See their API documentation located at
+[http://www.http://www.usps.com/webtools/htm/Delivery-Confirmation.htm]:http://www.usps.com/webtools/htm/Delivery-Confirmation.htm for details on the procedure.

+## Notice on Address Information APIs
+These APIs; Specifically Address Verify, Zip Lookup, and City State Lookup also need separate permission for use of live data.

+## Canned Tests
+Because most of the API's require an additional level of permission to use with live data every method has a canned test.
+They are both useful for integrating the returned data with your system and for testing that the library has not been compromised.
+A canned method follow this format. canned\_method\_name\_test.

+## Awesome USPS methods

+API methods are as follow

+* track
+* veryify_address
+* zip_lookup
+* city\_state\_lookup
+* delivery\_confirmation\_label
+* signature\_confirmation\_label
+* merch_return
+* express_mail
+* express\_mail\_international\_label
+* priority\_mail\_international\_label
+* first\_class\_international\_label
+* open\_distrubute\_priority\_label
+* priority\_mail\_estimated\_time
+* standard\_mail\_estimated\_time
+* domestic_rates
+* world_rates

+Object Methods are as follow

+* Package.new
+* Location.new
+* International Location #Only used in conjunction with international labels API

 ## Sample Usage
 	#In your environment.rb or production.rb